 European Minerals Days

-Every two years, the European Minerals Days (EMDs) allows the European public to explore the world of minerals.
+Every two years, the European Minerals Days (EMD) allow the European public to explore the world of minerals.
 It is a pan-European awareness initiative by the European minerals sector and related organisations.
-The European Commission has recognised the EMDs as a communication channel that supports the European Raw Materials Initiative, the European Innovation Partnership on Raw Materials and the EU Biodiversity Strategy.
+The European Commission has recognised the EMD as a communication channel that supports the European Raw Materials Initiative, the European Innovation Partnership on Raw Materials and the EU Biodiversity Strategy for 2030.

 Discover the European Minerals Sector and its role in: